Fiberglass Pools: Pros, Cons, and Other Considerations

 A well-made fiberglass pool can last at least 50 years, with less maintenance required to keep it useful and enjoyable decade after decade.
 Speaking of maintenance...

-For example, the non-porous surface (the gelcoat) of a fiberglass pool resists algae growth and won't react with the chemicals commonly used to sanitize pool water.
-This simply means you won’t have to spend as much time adding and balancing chemicals or scrubbing the walls.
+As you've likely heard from pool owners, fiberglass pools typically require less maintenance.
+For example, the non-porous surface (the gelcoat) of a fiberglass pool helps resist algae growth and is designed to be compatible with common pool sanitizing chemicals.
+This typically means pool owners may spend less time adding and balancing chemicals or scrubbing the walls.

 Fiberglass pools require less ongoing labor